Texas A&M rallies in second half to beat Georgia 74-69

 The Aggies (12-12, 6-6 Southeastern Conference) avenged a 63-48 loss at Georgia (12-13, 2-10) on Feb.
 1. The Bulldogs used a 15-6 burst in that game to start the second half and never looked back.
 This time, the Aggies outscored the Bulldogs 45-31 in the second half to pull away late, and snap a two-game losing streak.

+Edwards scored 29 points and grabbed a career-high 15 rebounds in the teams’ first meeting.

+“We just came in with a chip on our shoulder, knowing what he did last game,” Miller said.

-The Bulldogs cruised to a 38-29 lead at halftime thanks to making half their shots from the field (15 of 30) and more than doubling up the Aggies in rebounds (21-10) in the first 20 minutes.
+The Bulldogs cruised to a 38-29 lead at halftime on Saturday thanks to making half their shots from the field (15 of 30) and more than doubling up the Aggies in rebounds (21-10) in the first 20 minutes.
+Georgia wound up with a 34-28 overall rebounding advantage.

+The defensive-minded Aggies stuck with their game plan and forced 21 turnovers, most by an A&M opponent since Florida Gulf Coast also had 21 on Dec.
+2, 2015.

+Miller, who’s from Ontario, Canada, originally signed with Williams at Virginia Tech but then followed him to A&M last summer.
+The Aggies have leaned more and more on Miller as the season has worn on, and he made 11 of 14 free throws Saturday to help key the comeback.

 BIG PICTURE